gcobb321/icloud3_v3_docs/docs/chapters/8_sample-automation-scripts.md

 -----
 #### Garage Door - Close (Script)

-- Trigger:
-  - Time is 8:00:00pm

-- Condition:
+- Conditions:
+  - Home Assistant has been running for more than 2 minutes
-  - Garage door is open
+  - The Garage Door has been open for at least 15 seconds

 - Actions:
-  - Close the Garage Door
+  - Press the Garage Door switch to close it
   - Send a message to Gary

 ```
 alias: Garage Door - Close